aws-cloudformation/aws-cloudformation-resource-providers-awsutilities-commandrunner/README.md

    For AWS CLI commands, please specify the region using the --region option.

    #### Note:
    Every command needs to output the desired value into the reserved file "/command-output.txt" like the following example.
+The value written to the file must be a single word value without quotation marks like `vpc-0a12ab123abc9876` as they are intended to be used inside the CloudFormation template using `Fn::GetAtt`.

-   `aws s3 ls > /command-output.txt`
+   `aws ec2 describe-vpcs --query Vpcs[0].VpcId --output text  > /command-output.txt`

    #### Note:
    The command is run on the latest Amazon Linux 2 AMI in your region.